GowthamJ0/frt-project/README.md

 This is a 6 Page Covid-Helper Front End website design

-Web Technologies used: HTML, CSS, JS, Bootstrap
+Web Technologies used: HTML, CSS.

 IDE: VS-Code